-While continuing efforts on integration, markets also need the appropriate tools to foster investment, provide incentives to climate and contribute to targets, accommodate the needs of active consumers and prosumers.
-Finally, the digitalisation of our energy system will also be key.
+While continuing efforts on integration, markets also need the appropriate tools to foster investment, provide incentives to contribute to climate targets, and accommodate the needs of active consumers and prosumers.
+Finally, digitalisation of our energy system will also be key.
 Leveraging digital tools, including artificial intelligence, will help to improve the efficiency, security, and reliability of our energy system.
 These technologies can also empower data-driven decisionmaking and help consumers make informed choices.